Turtle ship: History

 Turtle ships participated in the war against Japanese naval forces supporting Toyotomi Hideyoshi's attempts to conquer Korea from 1592 to 1598.
 Korean Admiral Yi Sun-sin, who won all battles against the Japanese Navy, is credited with designing the improved turtle ship.
-From their first appearance in the Battle of Sacheon, his turtle ships, equipped with at least five different types of cannon, greatly contributed to winning 16 times in 16 battles against the Japanese Navy until they were destroyed, under the command of Won Gyun, in the Battle of Chilcheollyang.
-Their most distinguishable feature was a dragon-shaped head at the bow (front) that could launch cannon fire or flames from the mouth.
-Each was also equipped with a fully covered deck to protect against arrow fire, musket-shots, and incendiary weapons.
-The deck was covered with iron spikes to discourage the enemy from attempting to board the ship.
+From their first appearance in the Battle of Sacheon, his turtle contributed to winning 16 battles against the Japanese fleet under the command of various Daimyos primarily from Western Japan, though under the command of Wŏn Kyun the Joseon Navy suffered a devastating defeat in the Battle of Chilcheollyang.
+It is unknown precisely how many of Yi's Turtle Ships were constructed.
+The cost of one of these armored warships would have been high, especially if the deck was lined with hexagonal iron plates as some sources suggest.